Medically Reviewed by Philina Yee, M.D.

 But some types of exercise, including some yoga poses, could be dangerous for people with glaucoma.
 Make sure you are breathing evenly and deeply while you exercise, as holding your breath puts pressure on your eyes.

-It’s smart to talk with your doctor about your exercise plans before you begin a new regime.
+It’s smart to talk with your doctor about your exercise plans before you begin a new exercise regimen or diet.

-We have come a long way in how we manage glaucoma.
-Early diagnosis and prompt treatment can greatly slow its progression and lessen the chances of severe vision loss.
-Regular eye exams are key to ensuring the best long-term prognosis.
+Significant strides have been made in managing glaucoma.
+Early diagnosis and timely treatment can dramatically slow its progression and reduce the risk of severe vision loss.
+Regular eye exams are crucial for achieving the best possible long-term outcome.

 References